• Home

 In this episode of the Muscat Endoscopy Academy Webinar Series, I sit down with Bassel Duwaji, Application Specialist, to walk through what a normal esophageal manometry study should look like.
 Before we can recognize motility disorders, we need to master the baseline: patient preparation, a clean swallow protocol, normal UES/LES relaxation, coordinated peristalsis, acceptable normal variants, and how to report a normal study so clinicians can act with confidence.

-In this Muscat Endoscopy Academy Webinar, Bassel Duwaji, Application Specialist, explains the practical aspects of esophageal manometry — from equipment setup and patient positioning to performing the study and interpreting key metrics such as Distal Contractile Integral, Integrated Relaxation Pressure, and Distal Latency.
+In this Muscat Endoscopy Academy Webinar, Bassel Duwaji, Application Specialist, explains the practical aspects of esophageal manometry — from equipment setup and patient positioning to performing the study and interpreting key metrics such as Distal Contractile Integral (DCI), Integrated Relaxation Pressure (IRP), Distal Latency (DL), among others.

 In this Muscat Endoscopy Academy Webinar, Dr. Thomas Archer shares insights on completing a structured 2-year therapeutic endoscopy fellowship — from choosing the right program and mentor to developing skills, managing complications, maintaining balance, and applying new expertise after training.